tygershark/Gravity-Forms-No-CAPTCHA-reCAPTCHA/README.md

 # Gravity Forms No CAPTCHA reCAPTCHA

-Adds a No CAPTCHA reCAPTCHA to field type Gravity Forms form builder with light/dark theme options.
-Forms with No CAPTCHA reCAPTCHA will then validate the field before successful submission.
+Adds a "No CAPTCHA reCAPTCHA" field type to Gravity Forms form builder with light/dark theme options.
+Forms with a "No CAPTCHA reCAPTCHA" will validate the field before successful submission.

 [Official WordPress Plugin Directory Page](https://wordpress.org/plugins/gravity-forms-no-captcha-recaptcha/)